Connect with us

 I’m a scholar of how people, at any stage of life, handle the fact that they do not actually know everything.

 My research has examined what happens to young people who, amid the emotional, social and hormonal storms of adolescence, find themselves relatively willing to acknowledge that their knowledge and perspective are actually limited.
-This is an attribute scholars like me call “intellectual humility,” which a person’s recognition that there are gaps in what they know and that those gaps make their beliefs and opinions fallible.
+This is an attribute scholars like me call “intellectual humility,” which describes a person’s recognition that there are gaps in what they know and that those gaps make their beliefs and opinions fallible.

 My colleagues and I wondered whether anything was different about teens who recognize this fallibility – who are intellectually humble – and those who don’t.
 We really weren’t sure, because the answer is not obvious.
 On one hand, being aware of their own ignorance and fallibility might be an asset for teenagers by making them more teachable and open-minded, and perhaps even more likable.
-On the other hand, perhaps awareness of their ignorance could be so overwhelming that it makes them feel defeated and helpless, essentially shooting young people in the before they have even gotten off the starting line of their adult life.
+On the other hand, perhaps awareness of their ignorance could be so overwhelming that it makes them feel defeated and helpless, essentially shooting young people in the foot before they have even gotten off the starting line of their adult life.

 We wondered whether, and to what extent, intellectual humility is beneficial for youth and to what extent it might actually be harmful.